 Meanwhile it was a detachment of the York Militia from Edinburgh and sailors from HMS Jackal and the Princess Royal, and the intervention of Rev George Mackay of Tongue, that brought at end to the fighting which coincided with the end of the fishing season - no doubt to the great relief of the burghers of Wick.

 The Wick police contacted their Stornoway colleagues with a request to arrest Macdonald but he went into hiding in Cromore until he thought the furore had died down.
 On his return to Keose he joined other youths who used to gather in the Manse kitchen for a ceilidh.
 One evening two police officers from Stornoway arrived in the manse and arrested him.
 He was handcuffed to one of the officers and they set off down the track past Fuaran Shobhail where a horse and gig awaited them.
 Once clear of the village, Robert decided he would not go any further and so he asked the police officers to release him, threatening to drag the officer to whom he was handcuffed into Loch nan Ritheannan.
 After a struggle he was released but knew that his days in Lewis were numbered having added this second crime to the hijacking of the coach and decided to seek pastures new.
 He left the Island via Tarbert as Stornoway was too "hot" a place for him.

-He resumed his seafaring career, this time in the Merchant Service but was lost overboard in the Thames estuary a few years later.
+He resumed his seafaring career, this time in the Merchant Navy but was lost overboard in the Thames estuary a few years later.